Luke 2:8-14

 Messianic Prophecies.

-They knew all the messianic prophecies on top of that.
 In the Israel of Jesus’ day, there were two Bethlehems: Ephratha and Zebulun.
-Bethlehem Ephratha was David’s city in the southern part of Israel, near Jerusalem.
+Ephratha was David’s city in southern Israel near Jerusalem.
 The other was way up north in the greater Galilee region.
+The shepherds, especially these men, would have been very familiar with the verse below:

 –